Saving Electricity home

 The great mercury scare

 Let me debunk this the easy way: The median mercury exposure from breaking a CFL is only 0.07 mcg, while single serving of Albacore tuna has 48 mcg.
 The tuna has seven hundred times as much!
-The amount of mercury exposure by breaking a CFL is just not that significant.
-(Illuminating Engineering Society, 2009) As Popular Mechanics put it:
+(Illuminating Engineering Society, 2009) The amount of mercury exposure by breaking a CFL is just not that significant.
+As Popular Mechanics put it:

 Each bulb contains an average of 5 milligrams of mercury, "which is just enough to cover a ballpoint pen tip," says Leslie, associate director of the Lighting Research Center at Rensselaer [Polytechnic Institute].
 "Though it's nothing to laugh at, unless you wipe up mercury [without gloves] and then lick your hand, you're probably going to be okay.

 And while the risk from a broken CFL is tiny, the risk from a bulb that never breaks is zero.
-You'd think that would be obvious, but some of the hysteria surrounding CFL's is coming from pages that say that just having CFL's installed in your home is "killing you slowly" -- which is absolutely nonsense.
+You'd think that would be obvious, but some of the hysteria surrounding CFL's is coming from pages that say that just having CFL's installed in your home is "killing you slowly" which is absolute nonsense.

 If a bulb does break, you just take some simple steps to minimize your exposure when cleaning it up.
 You certainly don't have to call in a hazmat team.
 One woman got bad advice that she needed to do just that, and the anti-CFL folks have been having a field day with that one, not admitting that the advice this person received about employing a hazmat team was simply wrong.